Trust based attachment: Model of reputation spread

 For every directed edge on a social network, the parameter $n_{ij}$ is the expected size of the audience who find out about a cooperative act from $i$ to $j$.
 Thus, $n_{ij}$ determines the incentive for individual $i$ to be cooperative toward individual $j$ based on reputational consequences.
 Conversely, $n_{ij}$ also determines the trust of $j$ that $i$ will cooperate \cite{christakis2010empirical}.
-While various notions of trust have been defined \cite{coleman1994foundations}, here we use the word in the particular sense that we expect that another player will be cooperative.
+While various notions of ``trust'' have been defined \cite{coleman1994foundations}, here we use the word in the particular sense that we expect that another player will be cooperative.

-In the \SI{}, we also extend our model to the case of ``global cooperation'', where an individual has the option to perform a cooperative act such as a public service or a donation that is not directed towards any particular recipient.
-Here, the act may be observed by any of the individuals' neighbors and gossip can then originate (see the \SI{} section ``Global cooperation'' and {\bf Extended Data} \cref{fig:edfig_ni_stats,fig:edfig_ni_neighborhoods,fig:edfig_ni_networks}).
+In \nameref{S1_SI}, we also extend our model to the case of ``global cooperation'', where an individual has the option to perform a cooperative act such as a public service or a donation that is not directed towards any particular recipient.
+In that case, the act may be observed by any of the individuals' neighbors and gossip can then originate (see the section ``Global cooperation'' and Extended Data Figures 3 to 5 in \nameref{S1_SI}).